Light-dark box test: Overview

 The LDB apparatus has two compartments.
 The light compartment is 2/3 of the box and is brightly lit and open.
 The dark compartment is 1/3 of the total box and is covered and dark.
 A door of 7 cm connects the two compartments.

 Rodents prefer darker areas over lighter areas.
 However, when presented in a novel environment, rodents have a tendency to explore.
 These two conflicting emotions lead to observable anxiety like symptoms.

-Rodents typically spend more time in the dark compartment than in the light compartment.
+Rodents typically spend more time in the dark compartment than in the light compartment (scototaxis).
 If rodents are injected with anxiolytic drugs, percentage of time spent in the light compartment will increase.
 Locomotion and rearing, which is when the rodent stands up on its hind legs and is a sign of exploration, in the dark compartment also increase.
 When injected with anxiogenic drugs, more time is spent in the dark compartment.

 The LDB does not require any prior training.
 No food or water is deprived and only natural stressors such as light are used.